AquaAuma/FishGlob_data/README.md

 1. Taxonomic std: run flag_spp() for each survey region

-2. Footprint standardization for each survey-season/quarter, using the column survey_unit
+2. Spatio-temporal footprint flagging for each survey-season/quarter, using the survey_unit column

 3. Display and integrate results in summary files